typedb/typedb-docs/09-schema/01-concepts.md

 [tab:end]
 </div>

 What this definition means is that `birth-date`, `start-date` and `end-date` are all inherently subtypes of `event-date`.
-They inherit the datatype of `event-name` as well as its contextuality.
+They inherit the datatype of `event-date` as well as its contextuality.

 The ability to subtype attributes not only helps mirror the reality of our dataset but also enables automated reasoning using type hierarchies.